A new look into the atmospheric composition of WASP-39 b: Testing retrieval degeneracy: atmospheric scale height

-After optimising the retrieval simulations in Step 2 using a minimal set of free parameters (reference model), we introduced higher retrieval freedom by allowing the algorithm to adjust scale heights through the mean molecular weight.
+After optimising the retrieval simulations in Step~2 using a minimal set of free parameters (reference model), we introduced higher retrieval freedom by allowing the algorithm to adjust the scale height through the mean molecular weight.
 By incorporating N$_2$ and Li as representative gases for heavy and light spectrally inactive species, this approach avoids introducing unwanted spectral signatures from the added species.
-Additionally, we include CO, which was excluded from the reference model to decrease the retrieval dimensionality due to its features being masked by H$_2$O and CO$_2$, although it has been suggested in molecular selection alongside other molecules.
+Additionally, we include CO, which was excluded from the reference model in Step~2, to decrease the retrieval dimensionality due to its features largely being masked by H$_2$O and CO$_2$, although it has been suggested in molecular selection alongside other molecules in Step~1.

-We present the posterior distributions in Fig. \ref{fig:posteriors_mmw_sol0} (Solution 1) and \ref{fig:posteriors_mmw_sol1} (Solution 2).
+We present the posterior distributions in Fig.~\ref{fig:posteriors_mmw_sol0} (Solution~1) and~\ref{fig:posteriors_mmw_sol1} (Solution~2).
 The results from the other three models show no significant deviation from the reference model in either solution.
-None of the models constrain the abundances of CO, N$_2$, or Li.
+None of the models constrains the abundances of CO, N$_2$, or Li.